journal-club/wiki-data/news/general/2018-protest-and-deal.md

 ## Not in the Deal: Issues Not Addressed

 Finally, the deal doesn't address a lot of issues.
 There's **nothing** in the deal about what existing batches will do about their **educational loans getting exhausted**.
 Or about why **PS2 fees (summer term + semester fee) are so high**.
 More **transparency in the working of institute finances** remains unseen.
 The deal doesn't explicitly address the **fate of students** who'd received **show causes notices**.
 Student representatives just said that action wouldn't be taken if the protest was called of now, and that the Chancellor had talked to the VC about this.
+Also, there has been no email from the admnistration either to students or parents about the meeting or the deal.

 # Conclusion